cefnoram/siger/sop-01.rst

    :widths: 20 80
    :header-rows: 1

+   * - Shapes
-   * - Description
+     - Description
    * - Square
-     -A brief one line summary of the issue or task.
+     - A brief one line summary of the issue or task.
 Enough information should be provided so that anyone looking at a list of issue will be  able to have an idea as. to what the WO is about.
 Examples of bad summaries are “Printer Issue” or “Computer Problem” or “Check System”.
 Better summaries would be “HP OfficeJet 8600 not printing” or “Dell Dimension 3100 booting issues”, or “Perform full system check and provide recommendation”.
    * - Rectangle
      - Four sides, 90 degree angles